Infinity-AI-Coin/whitepaper/WhitePaper.md

 ### Liquidity

 The remaining 18,000,000 tokens will be listed on Ston.Fi (the famous decentralized exchange of TON Network) with an initial liquidity of 5 TONs.

+## Use of AI in process of making the coin